gagiuntoli/fermi/README.md

+# Fermi

+Fermi is a parallel Finite Element (FE) code to model the neutron diffusion in nuclear reactors.
+The code was design to solve the steady-state, and also, the time-dependent multi-group equations.
+Fermi uses PETSc library to assemble and solve the system of equations in distributed architectures.

+Some additional features are expected to be implemented:

+- [x] Control rod simulation.
+- [ ] Xenon evolution and poisoning.
+- [ ] Coupling with other codes capabilities.

-# README
+# Installation

-`Fermi` is a code made for studying the physical behavior of nuclear reactors and to perform a design of them.

-It solves an eigenvalue problem corresponding to the steady state multi-group diffusion equation, which is an approximation of the Boltzmann Transport Equation.
-This approximation is only valid in materials were the relation between absorption and scattering collision of neutrons is small.

-Macroscopic cross sections should be provided in order to solve the equations in the domain.
-They may become from a lattice cell homogenization, and possibly, a condensation to few groups in order to decrease the computational effort.

-To perform calculations and solve the problem, `Fermi` take advantage of the finite element method to discretize the equations.
-With this technique, the code is capable of solving the problem over unstructured 3d meshes.

-The design of `Fermi` was aim to be a very simple and easy understanding code.
-The input is a 1d, 2d or 3d mesh that should be generated with `gmsh` code and an ASCII file with a particular format which contains information about the cross sections of each material that exist in the domain.
-The output is a `VTK` file which contains the solution of the problem (the scalar flux) and the a file containing the eigenvalue of multiplication factor "Keff" of the problem.

-## Instalation

-## `PETSC` libraries
+## Install Dependencies

-Download and install [PETSc](www.mcs.anl.gov/petsc) library and declare the environmental variables:
+The only dependency of Fermi is the PETSc library for solving the systems of equations.
+For this, download and install [PETSc](www.mcs.anl.gov/petsc) library and declare the environmental variables:

 ```bash
    export PETSC_DIR=<path>
    export PETSC_ARCH=<path>
 ```

+## Build and compile

 The values should be the same as those set during the compilation of the libraries.
-In `fermi`'s main folder do:
+In the main folder:

 ```bash
    mkdir build